 The architecture of the Delhi Sultanate

-The arch and dome were new architectural additions of the period.
+The arch and dome were new architectural additions.

 Stone has been used abundantly in the masonry work of this period.

-Lime-plaster was reserved for places that needed to be secured against water leakage as in roofs, canals, and drains.
+Lime-plaster was reserved for areas to be protected against water leakage as in walls, canals, and drains.

 In the later period, gypsum mortar became popular in buildings.